 Activities and impact to date

 This work has been well-received by the music therapy profession, and is currently being written up for publication.
 It has also been recognised by the judging panel of the Advancing Healthcare Awards, for which it was shortlisted in 2012 and 2013 and acknowledged within the UCL Institute for Health Equity’s report Working for Health Equity: The Role of Health Professionals.

-Our 'Bringing It All Back Home' Programme, saw us deliver a series of Skill-Sharing Pilot Projects to people working in 6 different care settings in 2016 and a further 3 in 2017.
+Our 'Bringing It All Back Home' Programme, saw pilot Introductory Training Projects delivered in situ to 9 different care settings (2016-17).
 The contribution of music therapist Hazel Child to this programme was recognised with a shortlisting for an Advancing Healthcare Award in the category "Realising Potential through Creativity".
 Our 'Bringing it All Back Home' projects took us from Fort William to Worthing, via Sheffield, South East London and Wales, and resulted in 31 staff receiving training so they can offer meaningful music-making to over 400 children and adults in their care.
 You can hear from some of our UK partners in the film below.
 The delivery of such Introductory Training Projects within care settings is now an integral component of our UK Programme.
 Send us an email if you would like to know about how a care setting known to you might access training in this way.

 “As a children's centre, Interactive Music-Making means that we can offer targeted support, early intervention and prevention.
 It ticks all the boxes as far as we're concerned and we can see children & parents thoroughly enjoying it!”
 (Children's Centre Manager, South East London)

-If you are interested to know more about what is involved in a skill-sharing project or to see if a project might be suitable for a care setting known to you, you can read our leaflet here or send us an email to enquire further.
+If you are interested to know more about what is involved in an Introductory Training Project or to see if a project might be suitable for a care setting known to you, you can read our leaflet here or send us an email to enquire further.